 About Korcula Wine

 With over 40,000 winemakers in Croatia, Korcula has its fair share of excellent local wines.
 The island is best known for its white wines, but you’ll find delicious reds as well.
-So which Korcula wine should you be trying when visiting the island?
+So which Korcula wine should you try when visiting the island?

-Grk – Many of our wine tasting tours focus upon this famous and indigenous grape that is almost exclusively grown in Lumbarda.
-Its origins have been traced back to 3rd/4th centuries BC when the Greeks bought the vines to Korcula.
+Grk – Many of our wine-tasting tours focus on this famous and indigenous grape that is almost exclusively grown in Lumbarda.
+Its origins have been traced back to the 3rd/4th centuries BC when the Greeks bought the vines to Korcula.
 Grk is noted for its slightly bitter after-taste and its unusual characteristic: it only has female flowering parts.

-Posip – Visit the island’s central villages of Cara and Smokvica on a driven tour to enjoy this delicious, regional grape variety at its historic source.
+Posip – Visit the island’s central villages of Cara and Smokvica on an island winery tour with Gaby or a driven Wine Taster tour with Nikola to enjoy this delicious, regional grape variety at its historic source.
 As with Grk it has crisp acidity and is a dry wine.
 Discovered in the mid to late 19th century, it was one of the first white wines to be protected under Croatian law.

 Rukatac (also called Marastina) – You’ll find this light-coloured white wine growing again in the centre of Korcula Island.
 The best quality Posip is made from around 40% Rukatac grapes.

 The majority of wineries on Korcula Island are family owned and have been passed down through the generations, some for as long as 300 years.
 Most of the vineyards are located in Lumbarda, Smokvica & Cara.

-Lumbarda – There are 8 official Grk wine producers in Lumbarda.
+Lumbarda – There are now more than 10 official Grk wine producers in Lumbarda.
 Our Wine Tasting Tours in Lumbarda visit the best family-run Grk producers.
 Our self-guided cycling tour to Lumbarda from Korcula Town includes helpful information about where to visit the wineries.

 You can see full contact details for each of the winemakers on the informative Smokvica Tourist Board website.
 There is also a “Posip Walk” in Smokvica, which passes by a statute to commemorate the discovery of the grape in the area.